-You never know what might be lying around you.
+You never know what kind of gems might be laying around.
 What looks like a normal, quiet park could actually turn out to be a war site or a burial ground.
 In the case of Mangu Park, almost everything in the area is a reminder of Koreans' strength and will to protect their land during the first Imjin Japanese Invasion of 1952.
 It lasted until 1598 (two invasions total) and it was a national crisis that had never happened before in the history of the country.

 While lives were being brutally slaughtered and local establishments were being wiped out, the government’s inability to properly prepare for the Japanese assault led to the country’s resistance falling into the hands of ordinary citizens.